Ivel Ultra

-The Ivel Ultra is an 8-bit Croatian Apple II compatible computer designed by Branimir Makanec and developed by Ivasim Electronika in the 1984s.
+The Ivel Ultra is an 8-bit Yugoslav Apple II compatible computer designed by Branimir Makanec and developed by Ivasim Electronika in the 1984s.

 It was produced in two different versions: the first version has a brown case and ran from 1984 to 1986, the second has a white case and ran from 1987 to 1990.

 The machine was equipped with one or two 5.25" floppy disk drives.
 It came with an Apple I compatible BASIC language.
 The operating system, called IDOS, is compatible with Apple DOS 3.3.

 The Ivel Ultra could be equipped with a second Zilog Z80 processor, in order to offer compatibility with the CP/M operating system.